 Repeat this explosive movement for the timed interval.

-Targets: Chest, triceps, shoulders, core and abs.
-Push ups are a classic bodyweight exercise for building upper body strength; a fast and effective way build muscle definition in the arms and abs.
+Push ups are a classic bodyweight exercise for building upper body strength; a fast and effective way to build muscle definition in the arms and abs.

-Start in high plank position with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers.
-Pull your kneecaps up towards your belly.
+Start in a high plank position with your shoulders stacked over your wrists, weight evenly distributed amongst all 10 fingers.
+Feet hip-width apart.
+Option to place your hands on weights if you have wrist pain.

-Hold this position, maintaining a straight line with your body, gaze slightly in front of you.
+Hold this plank position, maintaining a straight line through your spine, gaze slightly in front of you.

-Slowly lower your chest down towards the ground as your elbows fall back towards the body.
-Maintain a straight line with your body — head, chest and legs in one straight line.
+Slowly lower your chest down towards the ground as your elbows fall about 6 inches away from your body (not out to the sides).

-Targets: Legs, glutes, quadriceps, outer and inner thighs (abductors and adductors), arms and biceps.
+Targets: Legs, glutes, quadriceps, outer and inner thighs (hip abductors and adductors), arms and biceps.

 Modification: Option to alternate arms on the bicep curl.